openstack/designate/doc/source/install.rst

 Install
 ========================

-Moniker is comprised of three components for more info on these please see :doc:`architecture`.
+Designate is comprised of three components for more info on these please see :doc:`architecture`.

 .. note::
-   Moniker makes extensive use of the messaging bus, but has not yet been tested with ZeroMQ.
+   Designate makes extensive use of the messaging bus, but has not yet been tested with ZeroMQ.
 We recommend using RabbitMQ for now.